“You should just eat more. Why would you order a salad if you’re trying to gain weight?”

 You have some options.
 Until this point, I gave myself the choice to react to such statements in one of three ways.
 I either:

 - Go on a rant about how whatever miracle cure was not a cure because THERE IS NO KNOWN CURE FOR CROHN’S DISEASE (YET).
 Sorry cousin Sally, but in my case, this medicine is keeping me alive as a functioning happy human.
 Personally, I don’t care how many chemicals are in my “concoction” of pills and shots because right now, they work!
 And I’m not messing with that.
-(I always want to do this, but never have due to fear of the look of horror on their face when I finally shut up) However, this will leave the person feeling angry, upset, and like they just got rudely yelled at a by a total geek (they did).
+(I always want to do this, but never have due to fear of the look of horror on their face when I finally shut up) And, this will leave the person feeling angry, upset, and like they just got rudely yelled at a by a total geek (probably because they did).

 - (Attempted a few times with sad results) – Say “tried that, blah blah” (if it’s true).
 While this is honest and shows that you actually listened to what they said, the person usually gets a look of (in your best Wicked Witch of the West sneer) “Oh, look at this little overachiever.
 They already tried that!
 Well now I feel stupid.
 Why do they have to be so annoying, that little overachiever them!”
 It kinda stings when you try to help out, and then you get a slap in the face saying “haha, they already tried that!
 You have nothing to say now!”